Adzz/limit/README.md

 # Limit

+## Types of CRDTs

+Broadly at the moment there are at least 2 broad kinds of CRDTs each with their own characteristics.

+1. State Based
+2. Operation Based

+### State CRDTs

+ship the whole state to each node.
+Predefine merge function for that state.
+Simpler in some way, more data being sent - limitations.

+### Op based CRDTs

+You send an operation to each node to update its own state.

+State based CRDTs also have delta CRDTs - which work the same way as state based CRDTs but by sending deltas of the state instead of the entire state.
+This turns what could be large messages into more manageable updates, permitting what could otherwise be impossible.

+This repo right now just talks about State based CRDTs.

 This repo is an exploration of the ideas talked about in this very good post [http://jtfmumm.com/blog/2015/11/17/crdt-primer-1-defanging-order-theory/](http://jtfmumm.com/blog/2015/11/17/crdt-primer-1-defanging-order-theory/) read that, and [part two](http://jtfmumm.com/blog/2015/11/24/crdt-primer-2-convergent-crdts/) first.

 The is an exploration of various (not good) implementations of a CvRDTs.
 The best implementation is that found in the `VectorInts` Module.
 The aim of the system in this repo is to implement a (conceptually at least) distributed grow only counter.
 This could be extended to be a very limited distributed rate limiter.
 Once you've read the blog post step through below: